 Get Started

-Use the DuckDB OpenTelemetry Extension to query OpenTelemetry files, then try the native OTLP/HTTP ingest server.
+Use the DuckDB OpenTelemetry Extension to query OpenTelemetry files, try the native OTLP/HTTP ingest server, then share live telemetry with other hosts over Quack.

 Prerequisites